abinit/abinit/doc/tutorial/eph4zpr.md

     Change the input file to use [[mixprec]] 1 and [[boxcutmin]] 1.1.
     Rerun the calculation and compare with the previous results.
     Do you see significant differences?
-What about the wall-time?
+What about the wall-time and the memory allocated for the potentials?

 ## How to reduce the number of bands with the Sternheimer method

 This section discusses how to use the Sternheimer method to accelerate the convergence with [[nband]].
-To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential.
+To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use [[getpot_filepath]] to specify the external file with the GS KS potential.
-This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.
+This file is produced at the end of the GS calculations provided [[prtpot]] is set to 1 in the input file.

 !!! important

     The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunction is converged within [[tolwfr]].
     Default values for these two variables are provided if not specified by the user in the input file.
-    The code aborts if the solver cannot converge.
+    **The code aborts if the solver cannot converge**.
+    This may happen if the first [[nband]] states are not well separated from the remaining high-energy states.
+    Increasing [[nband]] should solve the problem.

 From the user's point of view, the Sternheimer method requires to add the following section to our initial input: